Naval Reserve Officers Training Corps (NROTC): Navy and Marine Corps Options

 - A commissioning path that includes Marine Officer Candidates School or similar evaluated training between your junior and senior years

-If you want to lead Marines on the ground, this track is designed for you.
+If you want to lead Marines in the field, this track is for you.

 After Graduation and NROTC Participation